Are you curious about the term ‘Value bet’ or ‘Value betting,’ but aren’t sure what it means or how to use it to your advantage in sports betting?

 A value bet can be identified when a bettor believes that the probability of an event occurring is greater than the implied probability of the odds offered by the bookmaker.

-For example, if a bookmaker offers odds of 2.00 on a football team winning a match, those odds imply that the team’s chances of winning are (1/2.00) = 50%.
-However, if the bettor believes the team has a (greater) 60% chance of winning, then they would view this as a value betting opportunity and place a bet on the team to win.
+For example, if a bookmaker offers odds of 2.00 on a football team to win, those odds imply a 50% chance of success (1/2.00).
+However, if the bettor believes the team’s actual chance of winning is 60%, this would be viewed as a value betting opportunity, and they would place a bet on the team to win.

 Value betting is a fundamental strategy for successful betting, as it allows bettors to generate profits over time by consistently finding opportunities where the odds are in their favour.